 Dr Nighat is a campaigner for Organ Donation in BAME communities and has appeared on BBC Breakfast to try to encourage more organ donation.
 She is also very confident on the radio and hosts her own Sunday Breakfast show on BBC3 Counties Radio.
 Nighat regularly appears on TimesRadio, Talk Radio, BBC Radio 5 Live, BBC Asian Network and BBC Berkshire.

-In addition to her media work, Nighat is also an influencer via her hugely popular and verified TikTok account (@drnighatarif).
-Nighat’s amassed a large and loyal following on the platform and uploads informative, funny and uplifting content daily.
+In addition to her media work, Nighat is also an influencer via her hugely popular, verified TikTok, Instagram and Twitter account (@drnighatarif).
+Nighat’s amassed a large and loyal following on her platform by uploads informative, funny and uplifting content daily.

 Dr Nighat is a popular guest expert on several podcasts including ‘HerSpirit’ with Louise Minchin and Annie Emmerson (received over 100,000 downloads), ‘HuffPost’ Podcast, ‘Surgical Spirit’ and ‘Sikh Forgiveness’ podcast talking about depression, menopause, anxiety and other medical issues that affect us all.
 She has also featured on Dr Louise Newson ‘menopausedoctor’ podcast.

-Nighat is an ambassador of many charitable causes including Roald Dahl’s Marvellous Children’s Charity, HerSpirit and does huge amount of work supporting NHS Blood and Transplant.
-Nighat is a member of Team Halo – an organisation that works in partnership with United Nations (UN) and the Vaccine Positivity Project to help spread understanding around the COVID19 vaccination program.
-She appeared as a guest speaker at the global Virtual Vaccine Days conference.
-Nighat has also works closely with NOON as their online health expert.
-Noon is an online platform empowering woman around their mid-life.
+Nighat is an ambassador of many charitable causes including Wellbeing of Women, Roald Dahl’s Marvellous Children’s Charity, HerSpirit, The Lewis Foundation and does huge amount of work supporting NHS Blood and Transplant.
+Nighat is a member of Team Halo – an organisation that works in partnership with United Nations (UN) and the Vaccine Positivity Project to help spread understanding around the vaccination programme.

 Dr Nighat is incredibly relaxed and confident on camera and is keen to build on a media career as an expert GP whilst remaining authentic to her values as a British Pakistani, Muslim woman and mother navigating and uniting the different cultures in a positive way.
 She has integrity, substance, humanity and style and approaches life with humour.